 The Greater Boston area remains (for the most part) a region that is heavily Irish, so it goes without saying that hearing an Irish brogue is not an uncommon experience in and around the city.
-This is certainly the case at a friendly little breakfast and lunch spot in Weymouth called the Mad Hatter Cafe, with both the staff and many of its customers being from the Emerald Isle.
-And while this dining spot is a favorite among both Irish immigrants and locals in the nearby neighborhoods, very few outside of Weymouth and the towns immediately surrounding it seem to know about the place, which is a bit of a shame, as it is a really special little spot in a location that is easy to get to from many areas.
+This is certainly the case at a restaurant in Weymouth called the Mad Hatter that has undergone some changes of late (more on this in a bit), with both the staff and many of its customers being from the Emerald Isle.
+And while this dining spot is a favorite among both Irish immigrants and locals in the nearby neighborhoods, very few outside of Weymouth and the towns immediately surrounding it seem to know about the place, which is a bit of a shame, as it is a really special spot in a location that is easy to get to from many areas.

-Copyright © 2014-2017, Boston's Hidden Restaurants (www.hiddenboston.com).
+Copyright © 2019, Boston's Hidden Restaurants (www.hiddenboston.com).